dumitrubogdanmihai/t-shape-cube-puzzle-solver/README.md

 # T-shape cube puzzle solver.

-Solves puzzle where you have to fill a 6x6x6 cube with Tetris-like T shapes.
+A fun project that solves a puzzle where you have to fill a 6x6x6 cube with T-Block pieces (Tetris-like "T" shapes).

 T-Block is a tetromino shaped like the "T" letter.